Physics III Lab

 Office: Room DL102 Phone: 872-6025 Box: 182

-The first series of experiments for the Physics III laboratories were held in CL117 last week.
-The experiments were entitled "Magnetic Force Between Parallel Currents" and the description can be found in the lab manual, beginning on page 127.
-The lab reports will be due by 5:30 PM in the green bin outside my office, one week from the date that you performed the experiments.
+The second series of experiments for the Physics III laboratories will be held in CL117 this week.
+The experiments are entitled "Faraday's Law" and the description can be found in the lab manual, beginning on page 131.
+The lab reports will be due by 5:30 PM in the green bin outside my office, one week from the date that you perform the experiments.

 The lab reports are due in the green bin outside my office by 5:30 PM, one week from the date that you performed the experiments: